 \section{Details of Text Content and Speaker Information.}

-The distribution of vowels and consonants for the BEAT dataset is shown in Fig .\ref{fig:spfig2}, which is basically consistent with the frequently used 3000 words\cite{hornbyoxford}.
-For the \textit{Conversation} sessions, the questions are selected from Tab. \ref{tab:sptab4}.
-There are ten topics for debate and introduction respectively, which are related to daily conversation topics.
-For \textit{Self-Talk} session, the full answer list including 120 answers is attached at the end of this supplementary material, which includes the translation of four languages for 30 answers proofread by native speakers.
+The distribution of vowels and consonants for the BEAT dataset is shown in Figure \ref{fig:spfig2}, which is basically consistent with the frequently used 3000 words \cite{hornbyoxford}.
+For the \textit{Conversation} sessions, the questions are selected from Table \ref{tab:sptab4}.
+There are ten topics for debate and introduction, respectively, which are related to daily conversation topics.
+For \textit{Self-Talk} session, the full answer list, including 120 answers, is attached at the end of this supplementary material, which includes the translation of four languages for 30 answers proofread by native speakers.

-Holding the motivation for investigating the style differences among speakers, we collected data from speakers of various countries, gender, ages and ethnicity, and then modeled these differences with explicit controls on styles.
+Holding the motivation for investigating the style differences among speakers, we collected data from speakers of various countries, gender, ages and ethnicity.
+We then modelled these differences with explicit controls on styles.
 During data collection, we made sure the actor style was consistent.
-We filtered out about 21 hours of data and six speakers due to inconsistencies in their styles, where the actor presented significantly different gestures in \textit{Self-Talk} and \textit{Conversation} sessions.
+We filtered out about 21 hours of data and six speakers due to inconsistencies in their styles.
+The actor presented significantly different gestures in \textit{Self-Talk} and \textit{Conversation} sessions.
 For example, some speakers gestured a lot during the conversation sessions but demonstrated almost no gestures in the self-talk sessions.
-The total number of effective speakers is 30 and the corresponding recorded data duration is 76 hours.
-Speaker information and duration of their recordings are available in Tab. \ref{tab:sptab3}.
-We have 34 and 26 hours of recordings from native and fluent English speakers respectively, and the ratio of native/fluent duration is 1.307.
+The number of effective speakers is 30, and the corresponding recorded data duration is 76 hours.
+Speaker information and duration of their recordings are available in Table \ref{tab:sptab3}.
+We have 34 and 26 hours of recordings from native and fluent English speakers, respectively, and the native/fluent duration ratio is 1.307.